nuejs/nue/packages/nuejs.org/docs/index.md

 inline_css: true
 ```

 Nue's build system is designed from the ground up to support this technique.
-The initial response contains everything needed for the first meaningful paint.
-No framework initialization, no style recalculation, no JavaScript bootstrap - just instant content display.

 Contrast this to JavaScript monoliths that can never achieve this ideal.
 Their architecture fundamentally depends on shipping large amounts of framework code before meaningful content can be displayed.
 Even with aggressive optimization, they must send React, routing logic, and component code.
-Their dependence on massive CSS frameworks like Tailwind further increases the base payload that every user must download.
+And it makes no sense to inline large CSS frameworks like Tailwind on every page.

 The web development world has become obsessed with the wrong kind of optimization.
 Complex bundlers written in Rust and Go slice, dice, and rearrange JavaScript code in increasingly sophisticated ways.
 Teams spend countless hours configuring build tools, optimizing chunk splitting, and fine-tuning tree-shaking algorithms.
-But this optimization theater misses the fundamental truth: proper separation of concerns naturally leads to better performance without complex bundling strategies.
+But this optimization theater misses the point: proper separation of concerns naturally leads to better performance without complex bundling strategies.

 ## Who is Nue for